 Adjectives (in bold) that come before a noun.

-- Everyone knows a giraffee has a long neck.
+- Everyone knows a giraffe has a long neck.

-- My old car didn't have air conditioning.
+- My second-hand car didn’t have air conditioning.

 More than one adjective can appear side-by-side to modify the same noun.

 - an ugly old witch

 - a funny little clown

 - a tall young manager